Filter Options

 What are the pros and cons of a self-drive budget safari to Namib-Naukluft?

 “Even though you’re on a cheap or budget self-drive safari, you can still have the same experiences once you enter the park gate as those visitors who pay hundreds of dollars more.
-That’s because this is one park where everyone gets to see the same things; the only difference is the level of accommodation.
+That’s because this is one park where everyone gets to see the same things.
+The only difference is the level of accommodations.
 On a self-drive safari, you’re the boss, the one who decides when and where you go.
 You don’t have to keep other people in the group happy because there is no group.
 If you want to stop and take a photograph, you can do it.
 If you just want to rest and enjoy the view, no one’s going to stop you.
-In short, a self-drive safari just gives you so much freedom.
+In short, a self-drive safari gives you so much freedom.
 The main drawback of a self-drive safari is that you won’t have the benefit of a guide, either for advice or for any explanation of what you’re seeing.
 Some of that you can get from your own research.
 But a good guide can quickly become a friend and can provide you with so many insights into local life and the natural world that you simply can’t find out for yourself.
-You also won’t get to share the road with other like-minded travelers, although whether you consider that to be a good or a bad thing will depend on your perspective and personality.”
+You also won’t get to share the road with other like-minded travelers.
+Although whether you consider that a good thing or a bad thing depends on your perspective and personality.”

 5